net-lisias-kspu/ContractConfigurator/Parameters.md

 **_COMING SOON!_**
 These are parameters that are specific to the RemoteTech module.

-##### ActiveVesselConnection
-**_COMING SOON!_**
-The ActiveVesselConnection parameter requires that the vessel is capable of connecting to the active vessel at a given range.

-    PARAMETER:NEEDS[RemoteTech]
-    {
-        name = ActiveVesselConnection
-        type = ActiveVesselConnection

-        // The range in meters that the vessel must be able to connect to. range = 48000000

-        // Text to use for the parameter's title.
-        // Default = Active vessel antenna range: <range>
-        //title =
-    }

 ##### CelestialBodyCoverage
 **_COMING SOON!_**
 The CelestialBodyCoverage parameter requires that a minimum communication coverage of the given celestial body is reached.